 Parks & Trails

-Updates regarding access to Scott County’s regional parks and trails and regional park buildings are provided by Three Rivers Park District, the County’s operating partner: https://www.threeriversparks.org/
+Updates regarding access to Scott County’s regional parks and trails including regional park buildings are provided by Three Rivers Park District, the County’s operating partner: Three River’s Parks.

 Until further notice, all business with the County parks and trails staff who provide face to face service at the Government Center is being done only through email and phone:

-Scott County is home to Cleary Lake, Spring Lake, Cedar Lake Farm, and Doyle-Kennefick regional parks, as well as Murphy-Hanrehan Park Reserve and the Scott West Regional Trail.
+Scott County is home to Cleary Lake, Spring Lake, and Cedar Lake Farm regional parks, as well as Murphy-Hanrehan Park Reserve and the Big Woods Regional Trail.
 Under a joint powers agreement, Scott County and Three Rivers Park District combine resources to collectively operate all regional parks and trails in the county.